drewstaylor/area-52-course-2-lessons/lesson-04-portal/exercise-04/exercise.md

 >
 -->

-In the previous lesson, we worked out a metadata schema for our `passport-token` collection contract.
+In the previous [Lesson](), we worked out a metadata schema for our `passport-token` collection contract.

 The schema we created looks like this